hbillings/pages-uswds-11ty/README.md

   # You should not change this.
   endpoint: https://search.usa.gov

-  # replace this with your search.gov account
+  # replace this with your search.gov affiliate code (also called a site handle)
   affiliate: federalist-uswds-example

-  # replace with your access key
+  # replace with your API access key
   access_key: xX1gtb2RcnLbIYkHAcB6IaTRr4ZfN-p16ofcyUebeko=

   # this renders the results within the page instead of sending to user to search.gov